-For people with a wound that won’t heal, everyday activities can be a challenge.
-Whether it’s going for a walk or doing weekly grocery shopping, a non-healing wound can be more than an annoyance.
+When a wound won’t heal, everyday activities can be a challenge.
+A non-healing wound can make going for a walk or doing your weekly grocery shopping more than an annoyance.
 It can mean restricted activities and another day of pain or discomfort.

 The BMH Center for Wound Healing provides specialized treatment for non-healing, chronic wounds or wounds that have not significantly improved from conventional treatments.

 The BMH Center for Wound Healing can help!
-We offer state-of-the-art treatments such as debridement, biologic skin substitutes, advanced dressings and hyperbaric oxygen therapy.
+We offer state-of-the-art treatments such as:

 Hyperbaric oxygen therapy is a wound care treatment that has proven effective in fighting infection and building new blood vessels and healthy tissue.
 This therapy is provided within a pressurized chamber where the patient breathes pure oxygen, thereby improving the body’s healing capabilities by significantly increasing the amount of oxygen carried in the blood.

 Our comprehensive, multidisciplinary approach to wound healing may be the solution you need.
 Our staff of physicians and nurses will work with you to achieve the healing you want and need.